-In order to guarantee the independence of the members of the Board of Directors in exercising their supervisory duties, their compensation consists of fixed remuneration only.
-The compensation is delivered partially in cash and partially in restricted shares in order to strengthen the alignment to shareholders’ interests.
+In order to guarantee the independence of the members of the Board of Directors in exercising their supervisory duties, their compensation consists of a fixed remuneration only.
+The compensation is delivered partially in cash and partially in restricted shares, in order to strengthen the alignment to shareholders’ interests.

 - Pay for performance and sustainable success

-The compensation of Group Management is linked to Sika’s performance and to individual performance.
-Through a well-balanced combination of incentive programs, both the annual performance and long-term success are rewarded.
+Compensation of Group Management is linked to Sika’s performance and to individual performance.
+Through a well-balanced combination of incentive programs, both the annual performance and long-term success are being rewarded.

 - Alignment with shareholder interests

 A significant portion of compensation is delivered in the form of restricted shares to align the interests of executives with those of the shareholders.